 Thomas O. Ryder has been a director since November 2002.
 Mr. Ryder was Chairman of the Reader’s Digest Association, Inc. from April 1998 to December 2006, and was Chief Executive Officer from April 1998 to December 2005.
 From 1984 to 1998, Mr. Ryder worked in several roles at American Express, including as President of American Express Travel Related Services International.
-Mr. Ryder has been a director of RPX Corporation since December 2009, a director of Quad/Graphics, Inc. since July 2010, and a director of Interval Leisure Group, Inc. since May 2016.
-He was a director of Starwood Hotels & Resorts Worldwide, Inc. from April 2001 to September 2016 and Chairman of the Board of Directors at Virgin Mobile USA, Inc. from October 2007 to November 2009.
+Mr. Ryder has been a director of RPX Corporation since December 2009 and a director of Interval Leisure Group, Inc. since May 2016.
+He served as a director of Quad/Graphics, Inc. from July 2010 to May 2017, a director of Starwood Hotels & Resorts Worldwide, Inc. from April 2001 to September 2016, and Chairman of the Board of Directors at Virgin Mobile USA, Inc. from October 2007 to November 2009.

 Wendell P. Weeks has been a director since February 2016.
 Mr. Weeks has been the Chief Executive Officer of Corning Incorporated, a materials science and specialty glass company, since April 2005 and President since December 2010, where he has also served as the Chairman of its board of directors since April 2007.
 Mr. Weeks has served in various roles at Corning Incorporated since 1983.
 Mr. Weeks has served as a director of Merck & Co., Inc. since February 2004.